 In everything we do, Belton Farm is committed to behaving in a responsible and accountable manner and as such, Corporate Social Responsibility is integral to how we act across all areas of our business.
 We recognise that we must care for and sustain today’s world for future generations and treat that responsibility seriously.

 Belton Farm is committed to reducing the impact of our activities on the environment by optimising our use of resources, minimising emissions and reducing wastage.
-Central to this has been our rigorous focus on reducing carbon emissions and energy usage through the implementation, over the last seven years of various environmental efficiency schemes.
-These include investing in renewable energy, introducing energy reporting and participating in a number of the Government’s environmental schemes.
+Central to this has been our rigorous focus on reducing carbon emissions and energy usage through the implementation of various environmental efficiency schemes.
+These include investing in renewable energy, introducing energy reporting participating in a number of the Government’s environmental schemes.
 This work has been supported by our dedicated energy and environmental consultants, Maloney Associates.

 Since 2011, we have installed Solar PV panels in three phases of investment…

 A significant amount of our electricity consumption is now generated on-site.
-This electricity is generated from our 131.9 kW Solar PV arrays, which has been expanded in three phases.
+This electricity is generated from our 135,397 kWh Solar PV array, which has been expanded during three phases.
 The introduction of the arrays has considerably reduced our reliance on grid electricity, and made a significant contribution to our environmental performance.

-In fact, our Solar PV Portfolio generated 113,561 kWh of electricity during 2016, offsetting 47 tonnes of greenhouse gas emissions.
-Put in other terms, this carbon saving is the equivalent to the electricity produced by 9 homes per year.
+In fact, our Solar PV Portfolio generated 130,530 kWh of electricity during 2021, offsetting 28 tonnes of greenhouse gas emissions.

 Ongoing Reporting and commitments…

-Seeking to reduce emissions further, both now and in the future, we work closely with our energy and environmental consultants to produce annual Carbon Footprint Reports.
-Monitoring our environmental footprint allows us to measure the total greenhouse gas emissions caused directly and indirectly by our business, and target key areas to improve this further.
+Seeking to reduce emissions further, both now and in the future, we work closely with our energy and environmental consultants to produce annual Carbon Footprint reports.
+Monitoring our environmental footprint allows us to measure the total greenhouse gas emissions caused directly and indirectly by our business and target key areas to improve

 Belton was one of the first cheesemakers to run a carbon footprint programme both at business level and with our local farmers.
-Throughout the last seven years, we have seen a 30% reduction in our total emissions (2009-2016).
+Throughout the last eleven years, we have seen a 48% reduction in our total emissions (2009-2021).
 This is despite our production of cheese increasing year on year.

 Considering the future…